testcontainers/testcontainers-java/modules/junit-jupiter/README.md

 ## Dependency information

-Replace `VERSION` with the [latest version available on Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.testcontainers%22).
+Replace `VERSION` with the [latest version available on Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.testcontainers%22) or use the Testcontainers BOM.

 ### Maven